nzp-team/documentation/markdown/landing/index.md

 At this current moment, no marked-stable builds of Nazi Zombies: Portable are made available.
 Instead, nightly builds on all platforms are released via GitHub releases, accessible [here](https://github.com/nzp-team/nzportable/releases/latest).
 This link will always take you to the latest release, identifiable via the build date in the release title.

+If you wish to setup a Dedicated Server for Nazi Zombies: Portable, [click here](../internal/dedicated-server.md)

 ## Core Documentation

 Core documents contain information about Nazi Zombies: Portable's internal design.
 They are not specifically relevant to custom content creators, though overlap will be present for map features that interact with NZ:P's QuakeC.